questdb/questdb.io/docs/reference/function/meta.md

 **Return value:**

-Returns a `table` with two columns:
+Returns a `table` with the following columns:

 - `column` - name of the available columns in the table
 - `type` - type of the column